Trendjacking: When Riding the Wave Can Strengthen Your Brand’s Relationship With Consumers

-In January 2019, the #10YearChallenge went viral on Facebook and subsequently on other social media channels.
+January 2019, the #10YearChallenge went viral on Facebook and subsequently on other social media channels.
 Right from users to celebrities and public figures participated in it.
 Even brands marked their presence by sharing how they have evolved since 2009.
 XL Axiata, an Indonesian telecom provider, shared its technological advancement through Instagram stories.

 The concept of riding the wave of the latest trends for content creation is not new.
 Known as trendjacking, a modern reincarnation of newsjacking, uses breaking news or trends in brand content to generate massive media coverage and go viral.

-When done right, trendjacking works because it forms an instant connection with your audience an creates a strong brand recall.
+When done right, trendjacking works because it forms an instant connection with your audience and creates a strong brand recall.
 Be it FMCG, retail, technology, e-commerce, or almost any type of brand, trendjacking works well as long as you follow the right practices.

-3 Essential Considerations for Trendjacking
+Three Essential Considerations for Trendjacking